AtulMishra20/Term-Project-Part-3-Network-Protocol-Implementation/readme.txt

 How to Compile and Run the code

-You can download the scripts and run them directly instead of copying the directories and going through that procedure( just a personal preference :) ).
+You can download the scripts and run them directly instead of  going through the cloning repository procedure( just a personal preference :) ).

 You can run the server script by using the following command: python3 server.py